-2.6 Removing the Differential Carrier ☐ Remove the adjuster nut locking tabs. ☐ Remove the bearing caps from the third member. ☐ Remove the adjuster nuts. ☐ Carefully remove the differential carrier from the third member. ☐ Remove the tapered roller bearings from the differential carrier with a bearing puller.
-(Fig.3.)
-HINT: Check the condition of the bearings for wear and
+2.6 Removing the differential carrier ☐ Remove the adjuster nut locking tabs. ☐ Remove the bearing caps. ☐ Loosen the adjuster nuts. ☐ Carefully remove the differential carrier from the housing. ☐ Remove the tapered roller bearings from the differential carrier with

+HINT: Check the condition of the bearing for wear and replace if necessary.

+3.1 Mounting the Ring Gear

+Remove the bolts that hold the ring gear in place.

+Two different bolt lengths were used on this model of Nissan differential.
+Measure the length of the bolts you removed (shown as 'A' in Figure 4.).
+Your Air Locker was designed to use 30mm [1.18"] bolts.
+If your bolts are of a shorter series (i.e., 25mm [0.98"] you will need to acquire the correct bolts from Nissan.

-3.1 Mounting the Ring Gear Remove the bolts that hold the ring gear in place. ☐ Using a plastic or copper hammer, tap in a circle around the ring gear to separate it from the differential carrier. ☐ Thoroughly clean any thread locking compound or other foreign matter from the holes of the ring gear, the threads of the ring gear bolts, the mating surfaces of the ring gear and the Air Locker flange.
-HINT: Rubbing the ring gear mounting face with a flat oil stone before installation will remove any high spots around the threads. ☐ Heat the ring gear to between 80 and 100°C (175 - 212°F) in hot water or in an oven to slightly expand the gear and facilitate assembly.
-NOTE: NEVER HEAT GEARS WITH A FLAME!
-This could damage the hardened surface of the gear and result in premature wear or failure. ☐ Dry the gear and tapped holes with compressed air (if wet).
-Apply a thin film of high-pressure grease to the ring gear shoulder of the Air Locker to prevent seizing. ☐ Install the ring gear onto the Air Locker by aligning the tapped holes and then gently tapping it around in a circle with a soft mallet or hammer.
-Avoid using the bolts to pull the ring gear down as this puts excess strain on the bolts and the differential flange.
-Apply a thread locking compound to the thread of each ring gear bolt before inserting it.
-Do not apply locking compound directly into the threaded hole as this could prevent the bolt from reaching its full depth.
-NOTE: On some models, the crown wheel bolts cannot be reused and should therefore be replaced.
-Refer to your vehicle manufacturer's service manual for details. ☐ Tighten the ring gear bolts in a star pattern with a torque wrench (Fig.4.) set to your vehicle manufacturer's specified torque.
+Using a plastic or copper hammer, tap in a circle around the ring gear to separate it from the differential carrier.
+Thoroughly clean any thread locking compound or other foreign matter from the holes of the ring gear, the threads of the ring gea bolts, the mating surfaces of the ring gear and the Air Locker flange.
+HINT: Rubbing the ring gear mounting face with a flat oil stone before installation will remove any high spots around the threads.

+☐ Heat the ring gear to between 80 and 100°C (175 - 212°F) in hot water or in an oven to slightly expand the gear and facilitate assembly.

+NEVER HEAT GEARS WITH A FLAME!
+This could damage the hardened surface of the gear and result in premature wear or failure.